ViniciusTheCoder/CalculatorJS/README.md

 ### Hi there, this is my first JavaScript project, you can try it, it's a responsible calculator.
 If you want the tab sound, need to click 'AC' twice.

+Advices⚠️⚠️⚠️
+- This calculator supports a maximum of 10-digit numbers, if you exceed this amount, will set "Error"

 ## Technologies used:

 <table>